 With a total surface area of approximately 9.6 million square kilometers, China has large land resources and possesses strategic shares in various mineral resources.
 Due to its geologic preconditions, China has proved reserves of nearly all major minerals.
-As of 2016, proven reserves of iron ore in China had amounted to about 20.12 billion tons, ranking fourth in the world following Australia, Brazil and Russia.
+As of 2018, proven reserves of iron ore in China had amounted to about 85.22 billion tons.
 But due to the low quality of its iron ore reserves, the consumption of iron ore in China still heavily relies on iron ore imports.

 The domestic economy in China is largely based on energy-intensive heavy industrial production.
-In order to maintain its growth momentum, the country has subsequently increased its primary energy production to approximately 3.62 billion tons of coal equivalent in 2015.
+In order to maintain its growth momentum, the country has subsequently increased its primary energy production to over 3.5 billion tons of coal equivalent in the last few years.
 China’s north-western regions such as Inner Mongolia and Xinjiang, the so-called Chinese coal belt, not only hold large reserves of coal but also petroleum and natural gas reserves.

 Most natural resources only occur in geographically limited areas and become scarcer over time through depletion of reservoirs.
 Many countries based their economies on the export of natural resources, thus also facilitating global resource allocation through international trade.
-In China, the foreign trade of mineral products reached a share of about 21 percent of China’s total foreign trade in 2015.
+In China, the operating revenue of the non-ferrous metal industry peaked over six trillion yuan in 2016 and 2017, and dropped slightly subsequently.